 Moral theologians in the latter half of the twentieth century began speaking of a 'fundamental option', of a person's basic decision to choose God's will.
-They contrasted the fundamental option with specific moral choices-some of which were sinful-in order to argue that individual sins need not represent a decision to end one's relationship with God.9 of conscience, the term 'receptivity' more adequately renders what a person constantly practises in the process of living the spiritual life.
-The Ignatian fundamentum is not a once-and-for-all decision, but rather a formative process that knits God and the human person in an ever-deepening relationship.
+They contrasted the fundamental option with specific moral choices-some of which were sinful-in order to argue that individual sins need not represent a decision to end one's relationship with God.9 spintuality.
+Whereas the term option suggests a kind of primordial act of conscience, the term 'receptivity' more adequately renders what a person constantly practises in the process of living the spiritual life.
+The Ignatian fundamentum is not a once-and-forall decision, but rather a formative process that knits God and the human person in an ever-deepening relationship.
 A person who practises imaginative play around the theme of God's creation of the self has already assented, on some level, to the invitation to know God.
-As that person continues to imagine related themes, using biblical stories and religious symbols, the continues to explore the ways in which the imagination person continues to explore the ways in which the imagination proposes matters for thought or feeling.
+As that person continues to imagine related themes, using biblical stories and religious symbols, the person continues to explore the ways in which the imagination proposes matters for thought or feeling.